albar965/albar965.github.io/pages/28/littlenavmapscreens.md

 # Screenshots of new 2.8 Features

 This page gives an overview of the new features for _Little Navmap_ 2.8 releases and also shows links to the releated chapter in the user manual.

+See the included `CHANGELOG.txt` or [here](https://github.com/albar965/littlenavmap/blob/v2.8.7/CHANGELOG.txt) online for a complete list across all versions.

 *Click on an image for full size.*